THE BOTTOM LINE

 Market Value vs. Highway Robbery : If you've been contacting DJs for availability and pricing, you've most likely received price quotes ranging between $600-$3000 lowest priced DJs are usually rookies who are building their experience or hacks who hope a very low price is exactly what you're looking for.
 So now you're wondering, "What does a $2500 DJ do that a $1500 DJ doesn't?"
 In my opinion, not much.
 Most brides book their DJ at least a year in advance, some even earlier.
 It's 2023 and let's say you're interested in a Saturday in October 2024.
 Saturdays in the fall are the most requested dates for DJs.
 For DJs in demand, these dates always book, so some DJs will quote you an inflated price in hopes you will book the date now.
 If you don't book, they still have a whole year to lure in someone else.

 You can't teach an old dog new tricks : Thinking about hiring that DJ everyone raved about at your cousin's wedding years ago?
 Are you a little skeptical because he's older now and seems a little out of touch with today's music and wedding trends?
 You should be.
 In the past 25 years, the role of the wedding DJ and bride and groom have completely changed.
-Wedding DJs used props and played songs strictly of their choice (mainly Motown, Oldies and Classic Rock) and were constantly interacting with guests with rehearsed routines.
+Wedding DJs used props and played songs of their choosing (mainly Motown, Oldies and Classic Rock) and were constantly interacting with guests with rehearsed routines.
 The bride and groom pretty much went with the flow of what the DJ wanted to do and they had very little say regarding music selection and reception events.
 Meeting with a DJ for a consultation was unheard of.
 Times have changed.
 Today's bride and groom are much more involved in the planning process and the "showtime" style of DJ entertainment is considered tacky and cheesy by today's standards.

 Why did I just quickly recap the history of the wedding DJ?
 Because some of these DJs are still in business and believe the same old mix, high levels of interaction and props are what makes a successful reception.
-I don't care if a DJ claims to have performed at more than 15,000 events since 1975, you're only as good as your last wedding.
+I don't care if a DJ claims to have performed more than 15,000 events since 1975, you're only as good as your last wedding.
 Some DJs hang around the business too long and don't know when to call it quits.
 They just go through the motions, delivering one lackluster performance after another because they just can't keep up with new music, technology and the constant change in wedding trends.

 When you book a DJ, aside from being flexible and playing your requests, your DJ has to have the ability to pull off a 2-3 hour mix of various genres on their own... without you holding their hand.
 It’s not your job to guide your DJ through your reception.
 That’s why you book an experienced DJ to begin with and many older DJs just can’t pull it off because the game has passed them by.
 They will welcome any and all requests because they don't know what to play or what works.
 They play the same mix with no variety because they don't care or know any better.
 Let's face it.
 It doesn't take a musical genius to play the same handful of overplayed wedding songs from the late 70's.
 These songs may have worked in the past, but what about now?
 Some guests cringe after hearing the first three seconds of these songs and leave the dance floor.
 These songs peaked over 30 years ago and people expect a balance of old and new.
 Music has evolved since the 1980's.
 Top 40, 80's, Hip Hop, Modern Rock, Techno and Country has crossed over to Pop/Top 40.
 Granted, some of these genres of music may not reflect your musical tastes, but shouldn't your DJ carry should carry the current Top 40, Modern Rock and Hip Hop hits should your guests want something new, something different?
 My point is, older wedding DJs don't listen to Justin Bieber, The Weeknd or Dua Lipa in their spare time, but if they're still performing weddings, they better have their hits.
 The Golden Oldies DJ just opens his CD case or laptop and says "what you see is what you get."
 This is unacceptable and all too common.
 Not just in the DJ business, but in any business.
 If business practices change, you either step up and roll with the changes or become a second rate hack.